choria-legacy/marionette-collective/website/security.md

 registration features that will see your nodes make connections, you should restrict this as outlined in the previous section.

-All the nodes share a same SSL private and public key, all replies are signed using this key.
+When using the [SSL security plugin] all the nodes share a same SSL private and public key, all replies are signed using this key.
 It would not be impossible to add a per node certificate setup but I do not think this will add a significant level of security over what we have today.

+When using the [AES security plugin] nodes can have their own sets of keys and registration data can be secured.
+Replies are encrypted using the clients key and so only the client who made the request can read the replies.

 ## SimpleRPC Authorization